Johannes Weißenfeld: International rowing career

 2018 World Rowing Championships in Plovdiv.
 There were a handful of changes to the German eight in 2019 but Weißenfeld stayed in the bow end for another successful international season which culminated in his third successive world championship title at the 2019 World Rowing Championships in Ottensheim.

 Their 2019 performances qualified that boat for Tokyo 2020.
 By the time of the 2021 selections for those delayed Olympics, Weißenfeld was still in the crew and set to make his Olympic rowing debut.
+At that Tokyo 2021 Olympic regatta he rowed at bow in the German eight to an Olympic silver medal.